 Related: The Best REITs to Invest In for 2025

-So far, Eade was right, with FSLR shares roaring out of their April trench and, at one point, surpassing their 2025 starting levels.
-And the bull camp remains extremely crowded today.
-Even though consensus estimates’ implied upside has thinned to about 15% thanks to First Solar’s rally, the stock still has a whopping 31 Buy calls versus just five Holds and a lonely Sell.
+So far, Eade appears to be right, with FSLR shares roaring out of their April trench and rising to year-to-date gains of more than 20%.
+The bull camp remains extremely crowded today, at a whopping 29 Buy calls versus just four Holds and a lonely Sell.

 Just understand that the political climate remains a headwind for First Solar, at least for now.